 Music for Liberia raises money for children and education in Liberia through events featuring a diverse array of world renowned musicians, including Stephen Kovacevich, Sona Jobarteh and Alice Zawadzki.
 Our donations have enabled our charity partners and beneficiaries to fund crucial work in Liberia, including funding scholarships, supporting rural schools and providing accommodation for Ebola orphans.

-We also work with and provide performance opportunities for young musicians in London, including East London’s Kuumba Youth Music and Wandsworth’s World Heart Beat Music Academy.
+We have also worked with and provided performance opportunities for young musicians in London, including East London’s Kuumba Youth Music and Wandsworth’s World Heart Beat Music Academy.

 In 2012, then Liberian President Ellen Johnson Sirleaf thanked the artists and organisers for their ”generosity and compassion to help us address a critical problem.”
-This year, we are proud to be supporting Mother Blessings Home, the Cachelle International Creative Arts Center, the Agape National Academy of Music, and the Cyber-Ed Christian School of Excellence.
+This year, we are proud to be supporting Mother Blessings Home, the Cachelle International Creative Arts Center, and the Agape National Academy of Music.

 Registered Charity No: 1184044